dwou/Input-Overlay-T7-themes/README.md

+*Do note https://github.com/univrsal/input-overlay/issues/174.
+Key IDs may have to be modified in the jsons for arrow keys etc. for this to work*

 # Input-Overlay-T7-themes

 Tekken-themed input overlays compatible with univrsal/input-overlay for OBS.
 Default controls are WASD/arrows for directions/1234.
 It would probably be easy to add scripts for setting binds.
 All major presets have a version with black-white-inverted arrows.